Jesus Year RESOURCES

 GO (Live It Out)

-Leader Note: Reinforce the action step → Run out of hiding.
-Run to Jesus.
-Encourage students to write down their 3 answers in their question guide.
+Leader Note: Reinforce the action step → Stop holding on.
+Start letting go.
+Encourage students to write down their three answers in their guide.

 PRAYER